ForAllSecure/mcode-action/README.md

 ## How to Contribute

-Modify the [`main.ts`](src/main.ts) file and re-compile the mCode GitHub Action by executing the following commands at the root of this repository:
+For this repository and modify the [`main.ts`](src/main.ts) file.
+Then, re-compile the mCode GitHub Action by executing the following commands at the root of this repository:

 ```sh
 npm install ci
 yarn run build && yarn run package
 ```

-Then, submit a PR for review!
+Finally, submit a pull request for your changes from your forked repository to this repository and we'll review!

 ## About Us